stan-dev/stancon_talks/README.md

 <img src="https://raw.githubusercontent.com/stan-dev/logos/master/logo.png" width=200 alt="Stan Logo"/>
 </a>

-# Talks from StanCon
+# StanCon Contributed Talks

-StanCon’s version of conference proceedings is a collection of contributed talks based on interactive notebooks (e.g., knitr, R Markdown, Jupyter).
+StanCon’s version of conference proceedings is a collection of contributed talks based on interactive notebooks.
 Every submission is peer reviewed by at least two members of the Stan Conference Organizing Committee.
+This repository contains all of the accepted notebooks as well as any supplementary materials required for building the notebooks.
+The slides presented at the conference are also included.

 ### StanCon 2017